PART 1, General Information

 On the way to the Suriname border in the North west of the country lies Hattes Beach.
-We were told one of the most important nesting site in the world for giant leatherback turtles.
-(We have simular site in Australia called Mon Repos) During the peak season more than 80 leatherbacks come onto the beach at night.
-Don’t forget to do a cruise on the Maroni River and visit a Amerindian village.
+We were told one of the most important nesting sites in the world for giant leatherback turtles.
+(We have a similar site in Australia called Mon Repos) During the peak season more than 80 leatherbacks come onto the beach at night.
+Don’t forget to do a cruise on the Maroni River and visit an Amerindian village.

 SAINT LAURENT DU MARCONI

 This is the border town from where you leave or arrive to/from Suriname.
-Main point of interest here is the chilling Camp de la Transportation, prisoners arrived for processing and transfer to penal colonies throughout the territory.
-After walking through the same gates as former inmates, Such as Papillon.
+Main point of interest here is the chilling Camp de la Transportation; prisoners arrived for processing and transfer to penal colonies throughout the territory.
+You can experience walking through the same gates as former inmates, such as Papillon.
 Look for Papillon’s name engraved in one of the cells.

 PART 2, BLOGS PICTURES AND GALLERY